SteveRidout/banana-split/README.md

 ### WARNING: Scaling for large websites

-As the number of participants and events increases, calls to getResult() will become slower and use more memory.
+As the number of participants and events increases, calls to getResult() will become more expensive.
 It would make sense to calculate this incrementally instead of re-calculating it from scratch each time.

 ## State of development